lihaoyi/Metascala/readme.md

 Updates
 -------
 - **23 April 2013**: Metascala is currently being migrated off the host-JVM's object model (see below) to use a custom binary heap (i.e. one huge Array[Byte]) and garbage collector.
-The MetacircularTests are broken, but the unit tests still pass
+The MetacircularTests are broken, but the unit tests in `metascala/features` still pass

 Getting Started
 ---------------